How To Prevent Employee Burnout

 Share on LinkedIn

 According to the World Health Organization (WHO), burnout is now classified as an occupational phenomenon, reflecting its growing presence amongst today’s workforce.
-And while employee burnout is primarily most impactful for those affected by it, it’s worth noting that chronic or collective burnout can also affect every level of a company’s operations, from increased absenteeism to poor time management.
+While employee burnout is primarily most impactful for those directly affected by it, it’s crucial to recognise that chronic or collective burnout can also impact every level of a company’s operations, from increased absence and poor time management to reduced innovation and higher staff turnover.
 Let’s take a closer look.

 What is Employee Burnout?